 A study of the basic concepts and ideas relevant to the fields of anthropology, which is a holistic approach to the study of humankind and human variation.
-The course surveys the two major subfields of anthropology: physical anthropology (human evolution and human variation) and cultural anthropology (archaeology, linguistics, and ethnology).
+The course surveys the two major subfields of anthropology: physical anthropology (human evolution, non-human primates, and human variation) and cultural anthropology (cultural variation, including language).
 Three hours lecture/discussion a week.

-IAI: S1 900N
+IAI: S1900N